 The human diploid cells used to create some of the most common vaccines in the world were originally derived from aborted human beings.
-That creates a huge ethical dilemma for those who must explain why these fetuses are human enough to provide the human cells necessary for such cultivation, but not human enough to be protected under the law.
-Add to this the broader questions of vaccine safety, and there is much to wrestle with.
+That creates an ethical dilemma for those who must explain why these fetuses are human enough to provide the human cells necessary for such cultivation, but not human enough to be protected under the law.

 According to the National Network for Immunization Information (NNII), there are certain viral vaccines that cannot be produced apart from the use of living cells.1 The bacteria used for bacterial vaccines can be grown in laboratory cultures.
 Not so for viruses.
 And because there are risks and limitations associated with using animal cells to develop human vaccines, many scientists prefer cells derived from human organs.
 But where do these cells come from?

 Human diploid cells, as they're called, can be sustained and grown in the laboratory for decades, but each cell strain must be originally derived from a human organ.
 For many of the vaccines in use today, those original organs came from aborted human fetuses.
 Quoting from the NNII website:

 Two different strains of human diploid cell cultures made from fetuses have been used extensively for vaccine production for decades.
 One was developed in the United States in 1961 (called WI-38) and the other in the United Kingdom in 1966 (called MRC-5).

 WI-38 came from lung cells from a female fetus of 3-months gestation and MRC-5 was developed from lung cells from a 14-week-old male fetus.
 Both fetuses were intentionally aborted, but neither was aborted for the purpose of obtaining diploid cells.
 The fetal tissues that eventually became WI-38 and the MRC-5 cell cultures were removed from fetuses that were dead.
 The cellular biologists who made the cell cultures did not induce the abortions.2